INTERLEX

 2. Which International Convention applies to arrest of ships in your country?

-Denmark is party to the 1952 Arrest Convention and the provisions of this convention have been implemented in Chapter 4 of the Danish Merchant Shipping Act.
-The Danish law on arrest of vessels thus to a high extent reflects the provisions of the Arrest Convention.
+Denmark is party to the 1952 Arrest Convention which has been implemented in Chapter 4 of the Danish Merchant Shipping Act.
+Hence, Danish law on arrest of vessels reflects the provisions of the Arrest Convention to a high extent.

 3. Is there any other way to arrest a ship in your jurisdiction?

-Yes.
-An arrest according to the Danish Administration of Justice Act prevents the owner from transferring title to the vessel or issuing new mortgages when the arrest is registered in a Ship Register but the vessel is not detained in a port or otherwise prevented from operating.
-Therefore, an arrest of a vessel according to the Administration of Justice Act is often of no interest; however, it may be applied when there is no maritime claim or when an arrest is made in cargo, freight, or bunkers etc.
+Yes, an arrest under the Danish Administration of Justice Act prevents the owner from transferring title to the vessel or registering new mortgages when the arrest is registered in the Danish Ship Register but the vessel is not detained in a port or otherwise prevented from trading.
+Therefore, an arrest of a vessel under the Administration of Justice Act is often of little interest; however, it may be applied when there is no maritime claim or when an arrest is made in cargo, freight, or bunkers etc.

 4. Are these alternatives e.g. saisse conservatoire or freezing order?

-No. The only alternative is an arrest according to the Danish Administration of Justice Act which the courts only grant in rare circumstances.
+No, the only alternative is an arrest under the Danish Administration of Justice Act which the courts only grant under certain circumstances.

 Claims subject to ship arrest